B2B: Aquarian x Sougwen Chung

 With his debut album due for release this month, we asked DJ and producer Aquarian to discuss the making of the album and his collaboration with artist and researcher Sougwen Chung

 Musician/artist collaborations are hardly a new thing, but the depth of collaboration can differ greatly.
-For his debut album, The Snake That Eats Itself – due out on 14 February via Bedouin Records – Canadian-born, Berlin-based DJ and producer Chris Leung, aka Aquarian, requested the assistance of acclamée artist and researcher Sougwen Chung for its art direction.
+For his debut album, The Snake That Eats Itself – due out on 14 February via Bedouin Records – Canadian-born, Berlin-based DJ and producer Aquarian requested the assistance of acclamée artist and researcher Sougwen Chung for its art direction.

-The pair have known each other for years, and recently collaborated on Chung’s Exquisite Corpus installation, for which Leung provided the musical score.
-As well as returning the favour in the form of the art direction for Leung’s debut, Chung will also be collaborating with him on the production of an accompanying live A/V show, which is currently in development for later this year.
+The pair have known each other for years, and recently collaborated on Chung’s Exquisite Corpus installation, for which Aquarian provided the musical score.
+As well as returning the favour in the form of the art direction for Aquarian’s debut, Chung will also be collaborating with him on the production of an accompanying live A/V show, which is currently in development for later this year.

-Ahead of the release of the album, we asked Leung and Chung to have a conversation about their separate artistic practices and how they came to collaborate on this project.
+Ahead of the release of the album, we asked Aquarian and Chung to have a conversation about their separate artistic practices and how they came to collaborate on this project.

 Aquarian: Boring question, but what's your relationship with music?
 When did it start factoring into your practice and how?